Sarkutz/initmux/README.md

         panes: 2
 ```

 See what I did here?
-I putted the command inside `'` `'`, with a space after the command.
+I put the command inside `'` `'`, with a space after the command.

 ###### Yes, you can mix all these forms together when describing windows